New Patients 410.989.7132

 Will my dental insurance cover a dental bridge?

 Many dental insurance plans cover dental bridges.
 Providers might offer partial coverage for major services.
-Coverage options differ per plan, so make sure to compare your options and reach out to your dental insurer as well as us.
+Coverage options differ per plan, so compare your options and reach out to us and your dental insurer.

 How long does a dental bridge last?